Update 07/01/2021: Take a look at our new blog article with 40 Free Cartoon Robot Characters For You Epic High-Tech Designs

 7. Adding simple background and ground for our vector robot character

 Shortcuts for your vector monster in this section:

 Now we will only add a fresh orange background, complimenting your vector robot character!

 Create an ellipse with L, and send it back.
 The color we use in the tutorial is: R:247 G:148 B:29

 Create one more ellipse, make it gray, squash it, and send it back and under the robot’s feet.
 This little ellipse will act as a ground for our character.

 You can also find many other of our free vector characters and use them for inspiration, or for your projects: VectorCharacters.net

 Haven’t found what you need, yet?
 Probably you can find it at our premium vector characters website: GraphicMama!
-Choose from hundreds of quality vector character designs and objects, such as animals, business, people, creatures.
+Choose from hundreds of quality vector character designs and objects, such as animals, businesses, people, and creatures.
 Isn’t it wonderful that they also come in whole sets of poses and expressions?

 If you have any questions – just drop us a line in the comment section below!
-Keep watching for more cool tutorials to come!Downloading This Robot Character
+Keep watching for more cool tutorials to come!Download This Robot Character for Free